 cp ~/.octoprint/users.yaml ~/.octoprint/users.yaml.bck

-- run the first time setup wizard again like explained above
+- run the access control wizard again like explained above

 - open the the newly created